Tour day-by-day

 Accommodation: Hilton Inn Albany (King Guest Room Harbour View) | Meals: B

 Following an early morning transfer from Albany, board the Naturaliste Charter's long-range vessel, designed for the Southern Ocean, for an 8:30 am departure.
-As you cruise from Bremer Bay, enjoy views of scenic bays, cliffs, and turquoise waters before reaching the deep blue Southern Ocean.
+On departure from Bremer Bay, enjoy views of scenic bays, cliffs, and turquoise waters before reaching the deep blue Southern Ocean.
 Look out for dolphins, Australian Sea-lions, and seabirds along the way.

 The expert crew will present an engaging multimedia overview of Killer Whale biology and marine life.
 After a 1.5-hour journey, you'll arrive at Bremer Canyon to search for Orcas.
 The canyon is a seabird hotspot, with species such as Flesh-footed Shearwaters, Wilson's Storm-Petrels, and Wandering Albatrosses.
-If fortunate, you might see seabirds feeding on remains of Orca kills.
 After returning to the marina, drive to Albany.
 Please note a three-day pass that entitles you to take three Bremer Canyon Killer Whale Expeditions is available for those wanting multiple days to observe this phenomenon.

 Accommodation: Hilton Inn Albany (King Guest Room Harbour View) | Meals: BL

 Day 13: Perth.
-Take a flight back to Perth with a day at leisure before your onward journey.
+Take a flight back to Perth with a day at leisure before the onward journey.

 Meals: B